reactioncommerce/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 ## Step 1: Collect an email address
 If the shopper is logged in, you may choose to skip this step and use one of the emails from their account.
 You can also move this step to somewhere else in the flow as long as you have an email address for creating the order.
 An order cannot be created without an email address.

-### Reaction Design System components
+### Example Storefront Component Library components
-The `GuestForm` React component can be used to collect an email address for anonymous (guest) checkout
+The [GuestForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Forms/GuestForm) React component can be used to collect an email address for anonymous (guest) checkout

 ### GraphQL
 Use the `setEmailOnAnonymousCart` mutation if you have a cart and want to store the provided email address on it.
 This is recommended for data completeness and to avoid re-entry if the checkout flow is interrupted.
 However, you could also just cache this data on the client until you call the place order mutation.